transloadit/uppy/website/src/docs/uppy.md

   onBeforeFileAdded: (currentFile, files) => Promise.resolve(),
   onBeforeUpload: (files, done) => Promise.resolve(),
   locale: defaultLocale,
-  store: new DefaultStore(),
+  store: new DefaultStore()
-  thumbnailGeneration: true
 })
 ```

 ### `id: 'uppy'`

 A site-wide unique ID for the instance.

 If multiple Uppy instances are being used, for example on two different pages, an `id` should be specified.
 This allows Uppy to store information in `localStorage` without colliding with other Uppy instances.

 Note that this ID should be persistent across page reloads and navigation—it shouldn't be a random number that's different every time Uppy is loaded.
 For example, if one Uppy instance is used to upload user avatars, and another to add photos to a blog post, you might use: